Stefan-H-H/Issue-Tracker/README.md

 # StefanHristov-Book
 Work through Pro MERN Stack 2nd Ed
 ---
+## Chapter 6
+### Summary & Functionality Added:

+### Chapter 6 Notes:

+#### MongoDB Basics:
+- MongoDB is a *document* database, which means that the equivalent of a record is a document, or an object.
+- A document is a data structure composed of field and value pairs.
+The values of fields may include objects, arrays, arrays of objects, etc., as deeply nested as need be.
+- MongoDB document has support not only for primitive data type (boolean, numbers, and string), but also for common data types such as dates, timestamps, regular expressions, and binary data.
+- A *collection* is like a table in a relational database: it is a set of documents.
+- A primary key is mandated in MongoDB, and it has a reserved field name `_id`.
+If the `_id` field is not supplied when creating a document, MongoDB creates this field and auto-generates a unique key for every document.
+Most ofoten, the uto-generated ID can be used.
+MongoDB uses a special data type called the `ObjectId` for the primary key.
+- The MongoDB query language is made up of *methods* to achieve various operations.
+All methods operate on a collection and take parameters as JavaScript objects that specify the details of the operation.
+For querying, the paramaters are a query filter and a list of fields to return - called a **projection**.
+- Installed MongoDB on my computer by following instructions posted here: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/
+- **Mongo Shell**:
+    - The mongo shell is an interactive JavaScript shell, similar to the Node.js shell.
+    - mongo shell documentation can be accessed at: https://docs.mongodb.com/manual/mongo
+    - `show databases` - a command that will show the current available databases adn the storage occupied by them.
+    - `db` - a command used to identify the current database in use.
+    - `show collections` - a command used to see what collections exist in the database in use.
+    - `use <name>` - a command used to switch to a new database called `<name>` instead of the default database.
+    - `db.<collection>.insertOne()` - a method to insert a new document in the named `<collection>` .
+A collection is referenced as a property of the global `db` object.
+E.g. - The collection called `employees` can be refered to as `db.employees`.
+    - `db.<collection>.find()` method when used without any arguments lists all the documents in the collection, but it is not displayed in readable-friendly way.
+Appending the `.pretty()` method on the end will format the output in a more legible manner.
+The `find()` method returns a `cursor` object that may be iterated over.
+    - While Node.js uses the `console.log()` method for printing objects to the console, the mongo shell uses `print()` for the same purpose, but only prints strings.
+Objects either need to be converted to strings before printing useing `tojson()` or use another method called `printjson()`, which prints objects as JSON.
+    #### MongoDB CRUD Operations:

+### Errors & Issues:

 ## Chapter 5
 ### Summary & Functionality Added:
 This chapter introduced more specifics of handling server-side requests.
 The author speaks at greater detail about Express as the web server frame work built on top of Node, and GraphQL as a query language used to describe requests from a web client to a web server.
 It is used to load data from a server to a client.